janhartmann/ScaffoldR/README.md

 This command from Package Manager Console will download and install ScaffoldR and all required dependencies.

-Register ScaffoldR in the Simple Injector container during startup:
+You should register ScaffoldR in the Simple Injector container during startup:

 ```cs
 var container = new Container();